Young Musicians of Alamance is located at: 513 West Front Street, Burlington, North Carolina, 27215

 About the Program

 Young Musicians of Alamance is a music instruction program that offers ensemble instrumental and general music instruction to at-risk elementary, middle and high school students.
 Most of these students attend schools where 85% or more students qualify for free lunch.
 Qualified music teachers provide after school and Saturday lessons.
-Instruments are loaned to students so they may practice at home.
+Instruments are loaned to students so they may practice regularly.
 These benefits are offered at a fraction of actual costs, to children who otherwise would have little opportunity for this kind of instruction.
 Students receive six hours of instruction during the week.
 They receive healthy after school snacks and a hot lunch on Saturdays.

 In addition to music instruction, Young Musicians of Alamance focuses on important social values such as respect for self and others, sharing of assistance and resources, mutual support and caring, self-discipline, and hard work.

 About El Sistema